-Dhat Gyal comes through with 'YOU & I'
+Dhat Gyal comes through with 'You & I'

 The 2018 VGMA nominees jam, the closeup cool breeze campus party, the Bhim concept 2018, the Zylofon monetization jam, the lunch of Bet Africa 2021, and Di Asa 2018 are just a few of the stages that Dhat Gyal has mounted.

-Dhat Gyal's music is available on streaming platforms such as Boomplay, Spotify and Apple Music, digitally distributed by the Apprise Music.
+Dhat Gyal's music is available on streaming platforms such as Boomplay, Spotify, and Apple Music, and digitally distributed by Apprise Music.